simon-maurice/my-channel/README.md

 # my-channel
 Personal Guix Channel for some random things I want.
-I highly advise against follorwing, clonning or doring anything you see here :)
+I highly advise against follorwing, cloning or doring anything you see here :)